-Rules define what a policy should do in response to a specific type of metric.
-Each rule consists of a condition and of settings for the metrics generated by the policy.
-The condition is the part of a policy that describes the source.
-The settings enable you to configure the metrics that BSM Connector sends to OMi.
+Rules define the action a policy should take in response to a specific type of incoming metric.
+Each rule consists of the following:

+- A condition for the incoming data

+The condition is the part of a policy that describes the data source.

+- · Settings for the outgoing event

+The settings define the actual metric data that BSM Connector sends to OMi.

 A policy must contain at least one rule.
-If the policy contains multiple rules, it is important to remember that the rules are evaluated in a specific order, and that when one condition is matched, no additional rules will be evaluated.
+If the policy contains multiple rules, they are evaluated consecutively.
+After the condition is matched in one rule, rule evaluation stops.